📞 24/7 Emergency Call Line: (385) 250-2863

 The Problem

 Secondary concerns included an existing HVAC air handler located in the basement mechanical room that had been splashed during the event, requiring decontamination before it could be operated.
-The homeowner had a USAA policy with a sewer backup endorsement that covered the full scope.
+The homeowner carried a USAA policy with a sewer backup endorsement that covered the full scope of the remediation work.

 What We Did

-We established a containment barrier at the basement stairwell and began Category 3 extraction using truck-mounted extraction equipment.
+We established a containment barrier at the basement stairwell and began sewage backup cleanup using truck-mounted extraction equipment.
 All contaminated materials were bagged, labeled, and removed in accordance with local health guidelines.
 Affected materials included:

-- Approximately 600 square feet of carpet and pad
+• Approximately 600 square feet of flooring removal covering carpet and pad throughout the affected area

-- 18 linear feet of drywall removed to 12 inches above the flood line
+• Drywall removal and repair covering 18 linear feet cut to 12 inches above the flood line

-Following demolition, all exposed framing and concrete surfaces were treated with an EPA List N disinfectant approved for Category 3 biological contamination.
+Following demolition, all exposed framing and concrete surfaces were treated with an EPA List N disinfectant approved for biohazard decontamination of Category 3 biological contamination.
 The HVAC air handler was isolated, decontaminated externally, and cleared for operation.
-We then established a post-demolition drying system:
+We then established a post-demolition structural drying system:

 Clearance readings were taken by an independent industrial hygienist on day 6 before the job was signed off.